CouncilDataProject/cdp-design/README.md

   branding with all content of the logo in black and a transparent background.
 - `src/static/images/logo/white-bg-transparent.png`: the full CDP logo, used for branding with all content of the logo in white and a transparent background.
+- `generate-cdp-colors.js`: the script to generate the `cdp-colors.css` file.

 For example, if you wanted to propose a change to our logo you would: